 Sadly, this dangerous and common chemical is in most cosmetics as fragrance, scent, and parfum or perfume.
 Companies can skirt the legality of listing it by labeling the generic term fragrance.
 It can be a mix of thousands of different chemicals containing phthalates.

-This toxin makes cosmetics soft, flexible, malleable, spreadable and helps them adhere to surfaces.
+This toxin makes cosmetics soft, flexible, malleable, and spreadable, and helps them adhere to surfaces.
 This chemical can be within nail polish, lipstick, hair sprays, and skincare products.

-Common names to avoid: DBP, DEP, DEHP or phthalate, fragrance
+Common phthalate names to avoid: DBP, DEP, DEHP, phthalate, and fragrance.

 Sodium Lauryl or Laureth Sulfate

-By stripping off your natural oil that protects your immune system, you can leave yourself more susceptible to bacteria to enter your system causing long lasting skin damage.
+By stripping off your natural oil that protects your immune system, you can leave yourself more susceptible to bacteria entering your system, causing long-lasting skin damage.

-Common names to avoid: Laureth Sulfate, Sodium Lauryl Sulfate, Irium, and Anhydrous Sodium Lauryl Sulfate
+Common soap chemicals to avoid: Laureth Sulfate, Sodium Lauryl Sulfate, Irium, and Anhydrous Sodium Lauryl Sulfate.

 Metalloestrogens (Heavy Metals)

-Common names to avoid: Hydrogenated cottonseed oil, Chromium, LB Pigment 5, Aluminum or Aluminum Lake (# following it), Lead flake, Pigment metals, and Sodium hexametaphosphate
+Common names for heavy metals to avoid: Hydrogenated cottonseed oil, Chromium, LB Pigment 5, Aluminum or Aluminum Lake (# following it), Lead flake, Pigment metals, and Sodium hexametaphosphate.

 What can I do to change my personal care products?

-By eliminating products that you contact daily you can begin to greatly reduce your toxicity.
-I will not only improve your current health but begin to reverse potential illness long term.
-When you clean & detox products you will feel more confident knowing you are using healthy alternatives.
+By eliminating products that you contact daily, you can begin to greatly reduce your toxicity.
+I will not only improve your current health but also begin to reverse potential illness long-term.
+When you clean & detox products, you will feel more confident knowing you are using healthy alternatives.

 Along with using Hair Analysis to see exactly where your heavy metal toxicities are, we can see which mineral levels are out of balance to rebuild your nutritional stores.